Dom123x456/Rockpaperscissors2/README.md

 Had one issue were the lack of a const winningScore = ; was causing for my buttons to not work as intended and instead froze up the site.This was correctly swiftly by adding const winningScore = 5; to set the value

 ![image](https://github.com/Dom123x456/Restaurant_Management_System_Project_Django/assets/108178672/460e344b-9984-46b4-96dd-f8942b7264ae)

+had issue in validator where i forgot to add lang  = "en" in my html

 ## Materials Used and References